 - Busbar metal conductors should have high mechanical strength.

-- If in the near future, the output load limit is increased then it should have the capacity to adjust with a required load to a specific limit.
+- If shortly, the output load limit increases then it should have the capacity to adjust with the required load to a specific limit.

 - Future extension opting should be available.